 If this checkbox is cleared (by default), then the debugger listens only to local connections.

-For security reasons, any request to a page on the built-in server from outside IntelliJ IDEA is by default rejected and the following authorization pop-up window is displayed: To access the requested page, click Copy authorization URL to clipboard and paste the generated token in the address bar of the browser. |
+For security reasons, any request to a page on the built-in server from outside IntelliJ IDEA is by default rejected and the authorization popup is displayed.